-Pokemon Duel: New Pokemon Game Released On Mobile
+‘Pokemon Duel’: New Pokemon Game Released On Mobile

 But what about Pokemon GO?
 In 2016, Niantec, whose parent company is Google, paid a licensing fee to Nintendo and the Pokemon Company to use the Pokemon characters in their game Pokemon GO.
 Pokemon GO grossed over $250 million in the first five weeks of its release.

-With Super Mario Run released in December, Nintendo made it clear that they finally caved in to market pressure and made their characters available on smartphone devices.
-Pokemon Duel is the first game officially from Nintendo developers and the Pokemon Company to use the Pokemon characters and be available on mobile.
+With Super Mario Run released in December, Nintendo made it clear that they finally caved into market pressure and made their characters available on smartphone devices.
+Pokemon Duel is the first official mobile game from Nintendo developers and the Pokemon Company to use the Pokemon characters.

 Considering this fickle history and the profits Nintendo will likely make from Pokemon Duel, it’s worth noting that the strangest thing about Pokemon Duel has been its release.
 The game was released without fanfare or announcement, just quietly debuting on the iOs and Google Play stores.